thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/Documentation/Multiple Organisations/Test Scenario Requirements.md

 4\.
 Disable the organisation.

 Expected Outcome: The organisation is disabled and no longer accessible to users.
 It is removed from active use but remains in the system for reference.

-**User Organisation Assignment:**
+## User Organisation Assignment

 Test Case 4: Associating a User with an Organisation